-Topher also knocks out Bennett when he discovers she's trying to kill (rather than retrieve) Echo.
-It came out amusingly awkward, given that a.) she's a girl, b.) she's one-armed, c.) she's his Love Interest and d.) he's Topher.
+Topher knocks out Bennett when he discovers she's trying to kill (rather than retrieve) Echo.
+It played as amusingly awkward, given that: a) she's a girl; b) she's one-armed; c) she's his Love Interest; and d) he's Topher.
 (She repays the favor in another episode, notably.)

-Hercules The Legendary Journeys One episode had Hera send a female TerminatorExpy called the Enforcer to kill Hercules.
-Hercules shouts in despair that he can't fight a woman, but when he feels how hard she can punch, he goes, "Maybe I should be more open-minded" and fights for real, ultimately winning.
-I don't think he has a problem fighting women for the rest of the series.
+Hercules: The Legendary Journeys: One episode had Hera send a female TerminatorExpy called the Enforcer to kill Hercules.
+Hercules shouts in despair that he can't fight a woman, but when he feels how hard she can punch, he goes, "Maybe I should be more open-minded" -and fights for real, ultimately winning.
+He doesn't appear to have a problem fighting women for the rest of the series.